lukaskreibig/pal9000/README.md

 ## PAL 9000 :rocket:

-An application used to sell rocks and show photos from Mars, built with React, JavaScript, and CSS.
+An application used to sell rocks and show photos from Mars, built with React, JavaScript, and CSS built on a 24 hour hackathon.

 ## Project Status